Real connection is all around you. So is loneliness.

 "Leo goes to the same grocery store every Tuesday.
 He's seen the cashier Maya dozens of times.
 She's reading the same sci-fi novel he just finished.
 His band pulses green.
 Hers flashes back.
 He looks up, catches her eye, and says: 'I just finished that book... you're at the best part.'"

 "Marcus has been working on a startup idea for months.
-He walks across campus every day surrounded by 20,000 students.
+He spends his days in coffee shops and coworking spaces surrounded by other driven people.
 With Echo set to Blue, the app shows him who else is in networking mode nearby — and one of them has exactly the engineering skills he's been looking for."

-College loneliness is a public health emergency that nobody talks about at orientation.
+Loneliness is a public health emergency — one that no one talks about enough.
 But the data is impossible to ignore.

-Ages 18-22 are the loneliest years of a person's life.
-Students arrive on campus having grown up behind screens, with fewer in-person social skills and more anxiety about forming connections than any previous generation.
+Young adults are among the loneliest people alive — raised behind screens, with fewer in-person social skills and more anxiety about forming real connections than any previous generation.
 Status Bands exists to close that gap.

 The Band You're Backing

-Echo was built for students like you — arriving somewhere new, ready to find your people, and deserving of a tool that makes that easier and safer.
+Echo was built for people like you — ready to find your people, and deserving of a tool that makes that easier and safer.
 Join the waitlist and be among the first 1,000 founding members in Reno.

 As a father of seven, I've watched my kids grow up in front of screens.
 I've watched them use social media as their main tool for connecting with the world.
 And I've seen firsthand that having 1,000 friends on Facebook isn't worth having a single real one standing next to you.

-My oldest daughter graduated from UNR.
+My oldest daughter went to UNR.
 And I remember what it was like for me to leave home for the first time — that overwhelming isolation, that fear of rejection, that quiet ache of being completely alone in a crowd.
 It was tough.
-And it still is, for millions of students every year.
+And it still is, for millions of people of all ages and walks of life.
 Watching our own kids face that same world, my wife and I knew we had to do something about it.

 We built Status Bands because we believe technology got us into this — and the right technology can help get us out.
 Not by replacing face-to-face connection, but by making it possible again.
-And we believe this goes well beyond college.
+And we believe this goes well beyond any single environment.
 Finding real human connection right around you — where you live, where you work, wherever life takes you — is one of the toughest things anyone faces.
-We want Status Bands to be the tool that helps people do that, not just through their college years, but well into their lives.
+We want Status Bands to be the tool that helps people do that, at every stage of life.

 “Despite everything moving online, we believe we can still help people find each other in real life — safely, confidently, and without fear.”